jdisset/gaga/README.md

             |  |  |     |  |  |     |
             |_____|__|__|_____|__|__|

- Single header parralel multi-objective genetic algorithm library written in C++14.
+Header-only parralel multi-objective genetic algorithm library written in C++14.

 ## Installation
-Simply download & include gaga.hpp in your project directory.
-You can also submodule this repository.
+Simply clone this repository and include gaga.hpp in your project.
 Don't forget to set the -std=c++14 flag when compiling.

 ## Usage
 ### DNA & Individual